 In the next post I will explore some ways in which we can get out of dwelling on big picture thinking, and move into a life of meaningful and intrinsic success that needs nothing more than a mindset to be achieved.

-This is the website for reluctant leaders, and gentle rebels who live, love, and create things in this strange, and absurd world.
+It is the website for reluctant leaders, and gentle rebels who live, love, and create things in this strange, and absurd world.